Tnixc/website-v6/src/data/post/loading_screen_tips_for_life.md

 ## Meta

 If something helps you live better, keep it.
 If not, discard it.
+I probably don't even effectively follow half the advice on this list, but still, you are better off knowing this information than not.